Concessions on routes likely to get US Air-AMR off the ground

 When airlines seek approval for a merger, the Justice Department usually focuses on which "city pairs" would end up with the fewest carriers serving them.
 It tries to ensure people would still have an adequate number of choices when they fly, and many times require the sale of some routes.

-For example, when United merged with Continental in 2010, they had to sell landing slots at Newark, New Jersey to Southwest Airlines (LUV.N).
+For example, when United merged with Continental in 2010, they had to sell landing slots at Newark, New Jersey to Southwest Airlines.

 Routes where US Airways and American overlap include Charlotte, N.C. to Dallas-Fort Worth, Miami, Chicago, and New York's LaGuardia; and Dallas-Fort Worth to Phoenix, Philadelphia, and Chicago.